Codecademy/docs/content/javascript/concepts/strings/terms/indexOf/indexOf.md

 ---
 Title: '.indexOf()'
-Description: 'Searches a string for a given value and returns the first index if found.
-Returns -1 if not found.'
+Description: 'Searches a string for a given value and returns the first index if found.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'